 Make Your Way Back From Thyroid Disorders

 Have you gone to labs and were told the results were normal, only to have recurring thyroid symptoms you have always had before you began hormone therapy?
 Did you know that EVERY cell in a person’s body has receptor positions for thyroid hormone?
-Did you know the the most regular sources of hypothyroidism, has nothing to do with a problem in a person’s thyroid gland but in their immune system?
+Did you know the most regular source of hypothyroidism has nothing to do with a problem in a person’s thyroid gland but in their immune system?
 What else could be attacking your thyroid if your immune system is attacking it?
 This vital part of the human body directly impacts the metabolism that is happening within the body.
 People that experience the issues with this particular gland may be inflicted with many different complications with their health.
-Including, but not excluding, weight issues, mood swings, and energy levels that a person may experience.
+Including weight issues, mood swings, and energy levels that a person may experience.

 Warning signs that are common: